Antitrust

 Our expertise

-- Analysis of the lawfulness of some commercial practices used or considered throughout the development of the client’s activities or observed in some rival companies;
+- Analysing the legality of some commercial practices implemented or considered in the development of clients’ operations, or carried out by competitors.

-- Setting up compliance programs, training jurists and commercial teams, carrying out audits and dawn raid simulations.
+- Setting up compliance programmes, training legal and commercial teams, as well as conducting audits and simulating dawn raids.

 Our work